Generic Name: ciprofloxacin (oral) (SIP roe FLOX a sin)

 Take ciprofloxacin exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take this medicine with water, and drink extra fluids to keep your kidneys working properly.

 Ciprofloxacin may be taken with or without food, but take it at the same time each day.

-Shake the oral suspension (liquid) for at least 15 seconds just before you measure a dose.
-Measure the liquid with a special dose-measuring spoon or medicine cup.
+Shake the oral suspension (liquid) for 15 seconds just before you measure a dose.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.
 Do not give the oral suspension through a feeding tube.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Ciprofloxacin will not treat a viral infection such as the flu or a common cold.

 Do not share this medicine with another person, even if they have the same symptoms you have.